7 Tips to Grow Your Video Streaming Service

 6. Content strategy

 Content is king is a cliché for a reason.
 Retargeting, marketing, and promotion will bring consumers to your channel, but it’s the content and experience that converts them into a user.
 The key to promoting your streaming service is properly demonstrating your value proposition to users.
 What do they get in return for their time and money?
 The primary value is almost always content.
-You can fill an entire white paper with content strategies that win on OTT…which is COMING SOON.
-In the meantime there are 3 key points:

 A static streaming service is a failing streaming service.
 Short of mega fans, most users will not continue visiting a streaming service if they have watched all the content.
 What is new is what brings users back.
-Even If you are not producing new content, rotating what is available on at a given time on the streaming service, curating new playlists and featured content, and remixing footage that already exists are all ways to keep a streaming service fresh in the eyes of users.
+Even If you are not producing new content, rotating what is available at a given time on the streaming service, curating new playlists and featured content, and remixing footage that already exists are all ways to keep a streaming service fresh in the eyes of users.

 New content’s effectiveness is amplified when it is part of a consistent debut schedule that users are accustomed to.
 For the same reason, TV show episodes are released at the same time and day of the week, streaming services that put out their new content with a schedule teach their users a habit.
-Consumers who can thoughtlessly come back week after week for new content, knowing there will be something new equate to consistent session and watch time growth.
+Consumers can thoughtlessly come back week after week for new content, knowing there will be something new equate to consistent session and watch time growth.

 To maximize the value of content, it needs to be exclusive to your streaming service.
 The motivation to sign up for most is driven by access to new content.
-If users can view your content elsewhere without having to install an app or pay for the service, then they most likely will.
+If users can view your content elsewhere without having to install an app or pay for the service, than they most likely will.

 When an entire brand’s library of content lives on YouTube or another streaming service, it devalues that brand’s streaming service.
 A lack of exclusivity impacts marketing’s effectiveness and makes consumers less likely to spend time and money on content that they can access more conveniently elsewhere.
 This does not mean none of your streaming service’s content can live outside of its own walled garden.
 Syndicating and distributing to established platforms can serve as a top of the funnel acquisition channel – presenting what is essentially a teaser for the entire content library in front of consumers already streaming content.
 A user on another streaming service watching content often requires only the slightest push to become a user of yours as well.